 Route: Farnborough, England – North Pole – Whitehorse, Yukon, Canada – Majuro, Marshall Islands – Christchurch, New Zealand – South Pole – Punta Arenas, Chile – Sal, Cape Verde – Farnborough, England.

-At the time of this writing (February 2018), Mike Horn is attempting the same feat.
+At the time of this writing (October 2019), Mike Horn is attempting the same feat.
 He had already traversed the South Pole and is on his way to the North Pole.
-It is estimated his trip will be completed in mid-2018.
+It is estimated his trip will be completed in December 2019.

 - The Rockwell Polar Flight Archives – This Day in Aviation